 The picture below shows a typical system as seen from the control screen view.

 The systems operate in industrial and commercial facilities that also include typical WiFi networks.
-The building structures are usually metal frame and metal roofing but there are few interior walls.
-The zigbee radios are installed as part of the light fixture.
+The building structures are usually metal frames and metal roofing but there are few interior walls.
+The Zigbee radios are installed as part of the light fixture.
 The design life of a light fixture is 15-20 years.

-This data shows expected reliability for a distributed zigbee network in a commercial environment.
-The particular environment is typical for many zigbee commercial uses and provides a good indicator of expected operation.
+This data shows the expected reliability of a distributed Zigbee network in a commercial environment.
+The particular environment is typical for many Zigbee commercial uses and provides a good indicator of expected operation.
 These networks experience little to no message loss over time indicating a robust and reliable system.

-zigbee wireless devices have been implemented in a variety of different networks for field deployment.
-These networks utilize different topologies, different numbers and density of devices and different traffic patterns.
+Zigbee wireless devices have been implemented in a variety of different networks for field deployment.
+These networks utilize different topologies, different numbers and densities of devices, and different traffic patterns.
 However, each can be analyzed and provide some valuable data on network reliability and robustness.
 Silicon Labs will continue to publish these case studies documenting such customer networks as an information base for other customers.
-This case study is intended for Silicon Labs' customers who are designing a zigbee system and are interested in field experiences and reliability.
-The specific target audience is system architects and software engineers developing new applications for their zigbee-enabled products.
+This case study is intended for Silicon Labs' customers who are designing a Zigbee system and are interested in field experiences and reliability.
+The specific target audience is system architects and software engineers developing new applications for their Zigbee-enabled products.